 Overall waste trends

-- municipal solid waste (MSW) – waste generated by households and local government operations; it predominantly consists of paper, plastics, glass, and food and garden waste
+- municipal solid waste (MSW) – waste generated by households and local government operations which mostly consists of paper/cardboard, plastics, glass, food and garden waste

-- commercial and industrial (C&I) waste – waste generated by businesses, industries and institutions; it contains a great deal of metals, plastics, paper/cardboard and wood
+- commercial and industrial (C&I) waste – waste generated by businesses, industries and institutions that contains a great deal of metals, plastics, food, paper/cardboard and wood

 - construction and demolition (C&D) waste – waste generated by construction and demolition activities, which consists of wood, bricks, concrete and soil.

-The NSW Waste Avoidance and Resource Recovery Strategy 2014–2021 contains targets to increase recycling rates by 2021 to:
+Under the NSW Waste Avoidance and Resource Recovery Strategy 2014–2021 ( ), targets were set to increase recycling rates by 2022 to: